Login

 Chair of Governor and FRP committee

-I am and always have been a regular churchgoer and am a member of the Parochial Church Council at St Bartholomew’s and Lay Chair of Wotton Deanery Synod.
+I am and always have been a regular churchgoer and am a member of the Parochial Church Council at St Bartholomew’s, Lay Chair of Wotton Deanery Synod and Lay Chair of Gloucestershire Diocesan Synod.

-Professionally I have worked in the nuclear industry for the last 21 years as a Procurement officer and previously in local government.
-I have experience in governance, processes and procedures.
+I have now retired for working in the nuclear industry for over 21 years.
+I have experience in governance, processes & procedures, safeguarding and management.

-Outside of work I am District Commissioner for Cotswold Vale Scout District, overseeing 120 leaders and nearly 500 young people.
-Safeguarding, health and safety, communications and training as my focus in this role.
+I am also the County Commissioner for Gloucestershire Scouting, overseeing 5000+ young people and 2000+ adult volunteers.
+Safeguarding, health and safety, communications and training are my focus in this role.
 Working alongside the school curriculum Scouting helps to provide young people with skills for life.

-Carole holds the responsibility of safeguarding and Looked After Children governor.
-She sits on the FRP committee.
+Carole holds the responsibility of safeguarding and looked after children governor.
+She is the current chair of governors and sits on the Finance, Resource and Property committee.

 Head Teacher